micans/mcl/README.md

 aim to do some development in its sibling programs, including improving those that implement (currently somewhat inelegant) mini-formats such as `mcx alter` and `mcxsubs`.

+RCL (see above) was recently added, so some focus will be to improve/extend its implementation, as well as support and documentation.

 A second are of development, tied to the first, will be low-level fast loading, filtering and subsetting of large networks and matrices.